hteng05/Archery-Recording-Sysytem/README.md

 ## License

 This repository is provided for academic purposes only.
 Scoring formats and round definitions are derived from public data published by Archery Australia.
+The reference can be found in project_brief.pdf file.